maneeshsahu/aws-howdy-partner/README.md

 ## Secure the Resource Server

-The `Resource Server` is the OAuth 2.0 term for an API Server.
-The resource server handles the authenticated requests from an application like the Single Page App we just built.
+`Resource Server` is the OAuth 2.0 term for an API Server.
+The resource server handles the authenticated requests from applications such as the Single Page App we just built.

-We will look at multiple options for building the resource server, starting from an application server to the modern serverless technologies.
+We will look at multiple options for building the resource server, starting from an application server to modern serverless technologies.

 ### Local Express Server